 - Film serials (popular in the first half of the 20th century).
 They should be added as one entry in the movie section.

-- No diet, training, religious or language learning programs.
+- No diet, training, religious, language learning programs, or other types of instructional video sets.
 They should be added to the movie section and marked as a video (if properly released).

 - TV and digital movies originally released in one part.

 - Any TV specials or one-off event.
 These should be added as a movie.